tzuhanchang/VyPER/configs/README.md

 ### training.batch_size

 The number of training examples used in one iteration or backward pass (when [training.grad_accum_batches](#traininggrad_accum_batches) is set to `1`) through the network.

+### training.num_sampling_steps

+Number of diffusion ODE sampling steps used for logging during training.

 ### training.grad_accum_batches